sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

     <!-- border -->![Run](4.11.png)

-4. Since you have created an API Trigger for the Business process, let's test the process with API Trigger in **Monitor** section before you start the process from SAP Build Apps.
+4. Since you have created an API Trigger for the Business process, let's test the process with API Trigger in **Monitoring** section before you start the process from SAP Build Apps.

-    `definitionId` of the process can be seen in Monitor section or in the API trigger section as shown in the above step.
+    `definitionId` of the process can be seen in Monitoring section or in the API trigger section as shown in the above step.

-    - From the Build lobby, Navigate to Monitoring tab and within the tab, under **Manage** section, access **Process and Workflow**.
+    - From the Build lobby, navigate to Monitoring tab and within the tab, under **Manage** section, access **Processes and Workflows**.
     - Search for the project `Sales Order Management_<your unique identifier>` that you have created in previous tutorial.
     - Click on **Start New Instance**.